 What else?
-Up until the middle of 2011 I was a professor at Hong Kong’s largest university where I taught research methods to bright PhD students.
+Up until the middle of 2011 I was a full professor at Hong Kong’s largest university where I taught bright PhD students.
 I’m a born and bred Cantabrian although I grew up in the great state of Western Australia.
 I’ve lived briefly in California and I now live in Auckland.
 If you’re interested, you can keep up with my news on Facebook or see what I’m reading on Goodreads.

 Camilla is my first, best and last wife.
 We were married in 1999 and each year has been better than the last.
 We have four amazing kids.

 If you would like to support my work, read this.